WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Real-world datasets

 \subsection{CAP: Sleep classification across different machines}

-A recurrent problem in computational medicine is that models trained on data from a given recording machine will not generalize to data coming from another machine, even when both machines are from a similar constructor.
-Failure to generalize to unseen machines can cause critical issues for clinical practice because a false sense of confidence in a model could lead to a false diagnosis.
-Furthermore, even when following the exact same data gathering procedures, a change in the recording machinery can lead to catastrophic distributional shifts.
-We study these machinery-induced distribution shifts with the CAP dataset (Figure~\ref{fig:cap_description_main}).
+A recurrent problem in computational medicine is that models trained on data from a given recording device will not generalize to data coming from another device, even when both devices are from a similar equipment provider.
+Failure to generalize to unseen machines can cause critical issues for clinical practice because a false sense of confidence in a model could lead to a false diagnosis~\cite{repro_in_bioinformatics,robust-EEG}.
+We study these machinery-induced distribution shifts with the CAP~\cite{cap,physionet} dataset (Figure~\ref{fig:cap_main_body}).

 We consider the sleep stage classification task from electroencephalographic (EEG) measurements.
-The labels are six sleep stages (i.e., Awake, Non-REM 1-2-3-4, and REM) labeled by experts in the field.
-The data comes from five different machines, which act as our five Source-domains.
+The dataset has five source domains, where each domain contains data gathered with a different machine.
 The goal is to generalize to unseen machines.
-As a whole, the dataset is composed of 40390 recordings of 30 seconds each from 19 EEG channels gathered on 41 participants.

 Appendix~\ref{appendix:cap} provides more information about the dataset.